microsoft/o365-moodle/local/onenote/README.md

 1. Unpack the plugin into /local/onenote within your Moodle install.
 2. From the Moodle Administration block, expand Site Administration and click "Notifications".
-3. Follow the on-screen instuctions to install the plugin.
+3. Follow the on-screen instructions to install the plugin.

 For more documentation, visit https://docs.moodle.org/34/en/Office365